edgar971/personal-blog/src/pages/getting-started-with-ecto-part-2/index.md

 In line 4, the `:user` association gets casts with its own changeset.
 This allows us to create or update the user associated with the credentials.

 In line 6, we call our custom `validate_password` validator function.
 This function does a simple check on the string to determine if the word "Elixir" appears within the `validate_password`.
-It returns the changeset for a valid password or calls the `password_invalid` function which returns the changeset with an error.
+It returns the changeset for a valid password, or calls the `password_invalid` function which returns the changeset with an error.

 Custom validator functions are flexible and allow you to validate changesets with more granularity.

-Our `solution` and `challenge` changeset don't cover anything new so I will skip them but check out the [source code](https://github.com/edgar971/getting_started_with_ecto/tree/master/lib/getting_started_with_ecto/challenges) reference.
+Our `solution` and `challenge` changeset don't cover anything new so I will skip them, but check out the [source code](https://github.com/edgar971/getting_started_with_ecto/tree/master/lib/getting_started_with_ecto/challenges) reference.

 ## Congratulations 🎉 🎉 🎉